davidmoates/resources/Administrative/fiveFifteen.md

 - [] Draft Tweetmate documentation.
 - [] Map out Li-berry app on Figma/Canvas
 - [] Start Rails track on Treehouse, so you can built Li-berry with Rails
+    - [x] Ruby syntax: # makes comments in Ruby; puts stands for "put string"; ruby doesn't need commas or parentheses, omg! def and end are needed to write functions in Ruby.
+Return values within Ruby methods seem to be implicit.
+Ruby syntax is all lowercase.

 ### Careers
 - [x] Map out which careers projects I still need to do.